-Term Description "Audited Financial Statements" The Audited Financial Statements of our Society for the financial years ended March 31, 2023, March 31, 2022 and March 31, 2021, along with the audit reports, dated July 25 th 2023, August 14 th 2022 and December 29 th 2021, respectively issued by our Statutory Auditors.
-"Auditors" or "Statutory Auditor" The current Statutory Auditor of our Society being MSSV & Co., Chartered Accountants.
-"Compliance Officer" The Compliance officer of our Society, being Shreeharsha MS. For further details, see "Our Management" on page 79 of this Draft Fund Raising Document.
+Term Description "Audited Financial Statements" The Audited Financial Statements of our Society for the financial years ended March 31, 2023, March 31, 2022 and March 31, 2021, along with the audit reports, dated July 25th 2023, August 14 th 2022 and December 29 th 2021, respectively issued by our Statutory Auditors.
+"Auditors" or "Statutory The current Statutory Auditor of our Society being MSSV & Co., Chartered Accountants.
+Auditor" "Compliance Officer" The Compliance officer of our Society, being Shreeharsha MS. "G G . " For further details, see "Our Management" on page 92 of this Final Fund Raising Document.
 "Company Secretary" The Company Secretary of our Society, being Shruthi BN.
-For further details, see "Our Management" on page 79 of this Draft Fund Raising Document.
-"Corporate Social Responsibility" or "CSR" Corporate Social Responsibility as defined under Section 135 of the Companies Act, 2013.
-"Administrative Office" The administrative office of our Society situated at Hanchipura Road, Saragur Taluk, Mysuru District, Karnataka, India, Pin - 571121 "Group Companies" Group Companies as defined under Regulation 2(1)(t) of the SEBI (ICDR) Regulations, 2018, "Group companies shall include such companies (other than our Promoters and Subsidiary) with which there were related party transactions as disclosed in the Audited Financial Information as covered under the applicable accounting standards, and as disclosed in "Our Group Companies" on page 88 of this Draft Fund Raising Document.
-"Materiality Policy" The materiality policy of our Society adopted pursuant to a resolution of our Board dated January 7,2024 for identification of the material events and information pursuant to Regulation 91D of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
-"MoA" or "Memorandum of Association" The Memorandum of Association of our Society, as amended from time to time.
-"Founder" The founder of our Society being, Dr R Balasubramaniam For details, please refer to the section titled "Our Founders" on page 86.
-"Governing Body", of Officers of Governing Body" The Governing Body, as constituted from time to time.
-For details of our Governing Body, please refer page 79 of chapter "Our Management" of this (/D : 1 0 00 Draft Fund Raising Document.
-"Registered Office" Registered office of our Society situated at CA2, KIADB Industrial Housing Area Ring Road, Hebbal, Mysuru, Karnataka, India, Pin - 570016
+For further details, see "Our Management" on page 92 of this Final Fund Raising Document.
+"Corporate Social Corporate Social Responsibility as defined under Section 135 of the Companies Act, 2013.
+Responsibility" or "CSR" Corporate Boolar Responsionity as defined under Beetion 133 of the Companies Net, 2013.
+"Administrative Office" The administrative office of our Society situated at Hanchipura Road, Saragur Taluk, Mysuru District, Karnataka, India, Pin - 571121 "C "Group Companies" Group Companies as defined under Regulation 2(1)(t) of the SEBI (ICDR) Regulations, 2018, "Group companies shall include such companies (other than our Promoters and Subsidiary) with which there were related party transactions as disclosed in the Audited Financial Information as covered under the applicable accounting standards, and as disclosed in "Our Group Companies" on page 88 of this Final Fund Raising Document.
+"Materiality Policy" The materiality policy of our Society adopted pursuant to a resolution of our Board dated Wraterianty 1 oney January 7,2024 for identification of the material events and information pursuant to Regulation 91D of SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+"MoA" or "Memorandum of The Memorandum of Association of our Society, as amended from time to time.
+Association" • "Founder" The founder of our Society being, Dr R Balasubramaniam For details, please refer to the section titled "Our Founders" on page 99.
+"Governing Body", o"Officers The Governing Body, as constituted from time to time. of Governing Body" For details of our Governing Body, please refer page 92 of chapter "Our Management" of this "D: Final Fund Raising Document.
+"Registered Office" Registered office of our Society situated at CA2, KIADB Industrial Housing Area Ring Road, Hebbal, Mysuru, Karnataka, India, Pin - 570016 Heddai, Mysulu, Kaliiataka, Ilidia, Fili - 370010